18+ Beautiful Botanical Gardens in the South Bay and Southern California

 California Botanic Garden

-California Botanic Garden is the largest botanic garden dedicated to California native plants, promoting botany, conservation, and horticulture to inspire, inform and educate the public and scientific community about California’s native flora.
-The Garden is a living museum with curated collections of more than 22,000 California native plants, some of which are rare or endangered.
-Spread across 86 acres in Claremont, California, the Garden is located approximately 35 miles east of Los Angeles.
+California Botanic Garden is the most extensive botanic garden dedicated to California native plants, promoting botany, conservation, and horticulture to inspire, inform, and educate the public and scientific community about California’s native flora.
+The Garden is a living museum with curated collections of more than 22,000 California native plants, some rare or endangered.
+Spread across 86 acres in Claremont, California, the Garden is approximately 35 miles east of Los Angeles.
 The Garden displays about 2000 taxa of California plants and includes those native to the California Floristic Province.

 San Diego Botanical Gardens